flhps/crset-empirical-experiments/README.md

 pip install -r requirements.txt
 ```

+Additionally, the customized version of the rbloom library must be installed.

 ## Configuration

 The script uses a YAML configuration file (config.yaml) to set various parameters.
 Create this file in the same directory as the script.